PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 Pack the `selected_scores` will get a `LoDTensor` that stores scores of each candidate of translations.

-Pack the `generated_scores` will get a `LoDTensor`, and each tail is the probability of the translation.
+Pack the `selected_generation_scores` will get a `LoDTensor`, and each tail is the probability of the translation.

 ## LoD and shape changes during decoding
 <p align="center">